Hidden ROI Benefits During Restructure

 Scenario #1: When Outplacement Support is Forgotten

-In the weeks and months that follow the downsizing, morale at the office takes a significant hit.
+In the weeks and months that follow the restructure, office morale takes a significant hit.
 Surviving employees constantly worry about their friends, wondering how long it will take them to land on their feet and using work time to help them network or watch for opportunities.
-They are insecure about the future of your organization.
+They are insecure about the future of your company.
 Rumors spread that more cuts are on the way.
 Management is quiet about the situation and does nothing to confirm or deny the rumors floating around the water cooler.
 Some of your most valuable employees turn in their resignation slips, staying ahead of the next rumored layoff.

 Scenario #2: When Outplacement Support is a Priority